sebapersson/PEtab.jl/docs/src/tutorials/sciml/strategies.md

 Because the vectors are `ComponentArray`s, shared parameters can be copied between them by indexing by name, as above.

-Plotting the fit shows that, for this example, multiple shooting does not substantially improve over plain Adam, rather it does worse:
+Plotting the fit shows that, for this example, multiple shooting does improves over plain
+Adam:

 ```@example 1
 x = x_ms[keys(x0)]
-@show prob_train.nllh(x)
 plot(x, prob_train)
 ```

 Multiple shooting introduces two additional tuning parameters compared to plain Adam: the number of windows and the window penalty.
-Both can be tricky to tune; hence, while well-tuned multiple shooting can be highly effective, it can be non-trivial to achieve in practice.
+Both can be tricky to tune; so while well-tuned multiple shooting can be highly effective, it can be non-trivial to achieve in practice.
 Moreover, since this approach estimates a separate initial values for each window, it can perform poorly for partially observed systems.
 Curriculum multiple shooting addresses these limitations by combining multiple shooting with a curriculum schedule.

 ## Curriculum multiple shooting